 This area is one of the most stunning places to go in Northern Ireland.
 It’s a quaint little coastal village in County Antrim that you’ll want to stop at on your Northern Ireland road trip.
 The entire town is in a conservation area that the National Trust manages.

-Although it’s small, there are many shops and pubs in the village, so you can easily spend a day here getting to know the locals.
-Visit the beachfront, stroll one of the scenic paths, and stop by at the harbor.
+Although it’s small, there are many shops and pubs in the village (perfect for trying a traditional Irish drink), so you can easily spend a day here getting to know the locals.
+Visit the beachfront, stroll one of the scenic paths, and stop by the harbor.

 There are also the Castle Carra ruins and Cushendun Caves to add to your itinerary.
-If you’re a Game of Thrones fan, you may recognize the Cushendun Caves as one of the GOT filming locations in Ireland!
+If you’re a Game of Thrones fan, you may recognize the Cushendun Caves as one of the GOT filming locations in Ireland.
+You’ll love putting this on your Northern Ireland driving itinerary.

-Book a room at Glenn Eireann House and delve more into the local lifestyle if you feel like staying the night.
+Book a room at Glenn Eireann House to explore the town more if you feel like staying the night.

 8. Rathlin Island